Milltown Cemetery attack: Aftermath

 That evening, angry youths in republican districts burnt hijacked vehicles and attacked the RUC.
 Immediately after the attack, the two main loyalist paramilitary groups—the UDA and the Ulster Volunteer Force (UVF)—denied responsibility.
 The leader of the UDA West Belfast Brigade, Tommy Lyttle, said that Stone was a rogue loyalist acting without orders from the UDA, although he did not condemn the attack.
 Lyttle told other UDA leaders to keep to this line.
 UDA member Sammy Duddy said: "After Milltown, two UDA brigadiers from two Belfast battalions telephoned the IRA to say they didn't know Michael Stone ...
 But Michael was UDA, he was a travelling gunman who went after the IRA and Republicans and he needed no authority for that because that was his job.
 Those two brigadiers were scared in case the IRA would retaliate against them or their areas ... so they disclaimed Michael, one of our best operators".

 Sinn Féin and others "claimed that there must have been collusion with the security forces, because only a small number of people knew in advance of the reduced police presence at the funerals".
-Stone later claimed he had assurances that British soldiers and RUC officers would not be deployed in the graveyard.
-He also claimed to have had detailed information about British Army and RUC movements.
-Stone said that, the night before the attack, he was "given his pick of weapons from an Ulster Resistance cache at a secret location outside Belfast" and was "driven back into the city by a member of the RUC".
-According to journalist Martin Dillon, the weapons he used were given to him on the orders of UDA intelligence chief Brian Nelson, who was later revealed to be an undercover agent of the British Army's Force Research Unit (FRU).
+Stone subsequently claimed that he had assurances that the security forces would not be deployed in the graveyard, and also claimed to have had detailed information about their movements on that day.
+Stone alleged that on the night before the attack, he was "given his pick of weapons from an Ulster Resistance cache at a secret location outside Belfast" and was "driven back into the city by a member of the RUC".
+According to journalist Martin Dillon, the weapons he used were given to him on the orders of UDA intelligence chief Brian Nelson, who was later revealed to be an undercover agent of the Force Research Unit (FRU), a covert British military intelligence unit.